Palito Ortega: Politics and retirement

 Ortega retired from show business for a while after that, focusing on his career as a businessman and eyeing a career as a politician.
 Two of his children (son Emanuel and daughter Julieta) followed in their father's footsteps as entertainers, and, with Emanuel moving to Mexico, Ortega decided to return to Argentina.
 He was elected Governor of Tucumán Province in 1991, narrowly defeating former military Governor Antonio Domingo Bussi.
 One of his brothers, Juan, supported Bussi, though another brother, Luis, was elected Mayor of General Sarmiento (a suburb of Buenos Aires).

 Ortega governed as a close ally of President Carlos Menem.
 Aligned with Menem's free market policies, he privatized the Bank of Tucumán and the Provincial Water Authority, moves which cost him approval.
-The Vice-Governor, Julio Díaz, broke with Ortega, and in 1993 accused the governor of ordering politically motivated investigations of students and labor union officials; Ortega declined to run for re-election in 1995, and was instead elected to the Argentine Senate.
+The Vice-Governor, Julio Díaz, broke with Ortega, and in 1993 accused the governor of ordering politically motivated investigations of students and labor union officials; Constitutionally ineligible to run for re-election in 1995, Ortega was instead elected to the Argentine Senate.
 The Justicialist Party nominated him for the Vice-Presidency in 1999, but his party lost the general elections that year.

 Ortega left politics, and in 2002, began to tour as a singer again.